Shadow Hills, Los Angeles: Geography

 Shadow Hills is in the northwestern Verdugo Mountains, near the western end of the Crescenta Valley.
 It is north of the city of Burbank and southeast of the Hansen Dam Reservoir.

 It is adjacent to the communities of Lake View Terrace to the north, Sunland and Tujunga to the east, Sun Valley to the south, and Pacoima to the west.
 The area is primarily equestrian zoned, one of the last remaining such neighborhoods within the City of Los Angeles.

 Shadow Hills is an acceptable city name for ZIP Code 91040, with Sunland the default city name assigned to 91040.

 Demographics

 As of the 2000 census, Shadow Hills had a population of 3,739 people.
 The racial breakdown was 79% Caucasian, 14% Latino, 3% Asian American, and 1% African American.

-Shadow Hills falls within Census Tract 103300.

 In 2009, the Los Angeles Times's "Mapping L.A." project supplied these Shadow Hills neighborhood statistics: population: 13,098; median household income: $82,796.